THE NEW YORK CITY ASSOCIATION OF TRAUMA THERAPISTS

 NYCATT continues to plan new events and ways to enhance and grow our community.
 With that objective, we are pleased to announce a new series of gathering opportunities.
 The monthly sessions will each last 1.5 hours and will be conducted via Zoom on different days and times, presenting different options for members of the community to participate and learn from experts and distinguished guests.
 Stay tuned for further details.

-February Monthly Forum with Hatti Figge: February 7, 2026
+February Monthly Forum with Hatti Figge: Therapist as Embodied Instrument

-You are invited to an exploration of what it truly means for us as therapists to be embodied in our
+This event was truly an exploration of what it truly means for us as therapists to be embodied in our

 ourselves and our clinical practices; the value of and how we can cultivate grounded, present